dahak-metagenomics/dahak-taco/docs/AWSSetup.md

 ### Node Type

-The hardware depends highly on the worfklow
+The hardware depends highly on the workflow
 (more results soon from benchmarking of workflows), but for all walkthroughs we utilize one of the following: